huijing/slides/65-connectfest-2019/README.md

 ---

-- using `grid-template-areas` to name grid areas is structurally similar to what we see rendered on the page
-- each line surrounded with quotes represents a grid row, every value in the line makes up the grid column
-- every line must have the same number of columns otherwise the whole thing is moot
-- change your layout without having to touch the code for the grid items, only the grid areas *(change grid area of banana)*
-- *(Switch to Braun poster example)*
-- here I've named the key areas of the grid to match what content is in it, like *title*, *text*, and so on
-- when the viewport size changes, I adjust the positions of the elements by touching the CSS for only the grid container *(proceed to resize browser and hit 3 layouts)*
-- you can see how the grid area names, and hence the grid item assigned to it, have been tweaked
-- non-rectangular or disconnected regions may be permitted in future, but for now, just rectangles, no Tetris shapes or that sort of thing

----

-- like Flexbox, Grid can also use the box alignment properties
-- for Grid, we can use `justify-items` and `justify-self` to adjust content within its grid cell along the inline axis *(do start, center, end)*
-- another category of alignment properties that I didn't mention earlier, are **overflow** alignment keywords
-- sometimes there will be situations where the total size of the grid items is larger than the grid container, causing overflow
-- for example, in this case, if the `align-content` value is set to `end`, you will end up with data loss, because it's impossible to scroll to the overflowed content
-- `unsafe` will honour the specified alignment even if this scenario occurs, while `safe` will change the alignment to one that avoids data loss

----

-- if you noticed, for both Flexbox and Grid, the moment an alignment property was set on an item, it shrinks to fit its contents along the respective axis of alignment
-- so if we have a design like this, *(switch to Malerei, Fotografie, Film)*, with borders that are along the grid lines, but content that is smaller than the cell, you will need to use both Flexbox and Grid
-- *(target arrow)* if we remove `display: flex` on this grid cell and convert the code to use box alignment properties on the grid item, you will see what I mean
-- *(deactivate flex, add align-self: center)*, the grid cell shrinks to fit, and the border shrinks with it
-- so it's not about Flexbox OR Grid, it's about Flexbox AND Grid, really

----

 - for the keyword values of `auto-fit` and `auto-fill`, the inspector also makes it much easier to understand what they actually do
 - they are used in the context of the `repeat()` function and make use of the fact that the browser knows how large its own viewport is and hence, is best positioned to generate the perfect number of grid tracks to fill up that space
 - the example here asks the browser to generate as many columns with a minimum width of 6ems that can fit into the available space